Cryptex-github/ril-py/docs/ril.rst

     .. attribute:: Hamming

-        While having similar performance as the [Bilinear] filter, this produces a sharper and usually considered better quality image than the [Bilinear] filter, but only when downscaling.
+        While having similar performance as the :attr:`Bilinear` filter, this produces a sharper and usually considered better quality image than the :attr:`Bilinear` filter, but only when downscaling.
 This may give worse results than bilinear when upscaling.

     .. attribute:: Bicubic